dualcube/moowoodle/readme.txt

 11. In "External Services," click "Add" to include your external service.

 == Changelog ==

+= 3.2.11 – 2024-04-01 =
+* Fixed  - Resolved the issue with test user creation during the test connection process.

 = 3.2.10 – 2024-03-05 =
 * Added  - Support WooCommerce 9.7.1.